-- Risk Management by Director Executives and employees must understand business processes and assess potential risks and establish measures to reduce risks to a level that is accepted. - Establish relevant policies and regulations, and establish appropriate internal control measures for core activities that may cause corruption.
-For example, political aid.
-Charitable donations, grants, gifts, receptions and other expenses with transparency.
+- Risk Management by Directors, Executives and Employees must understand business processes And assess the potential risk Including setting measures to reduce risks to an acceptable level - To set policies related regulations are also defines appropriate internal control measures for the main activities that may cause corruption, such as political assistance, charity, donation, funding giving and receiving gifts, entertainment and other expenses with transparency.

-Measures to detect corruption To help detect and report actions in a timely manner.
-As follows:
+Measures the detection of corruption: to detect and report actions in a timely manner, as follows:

-- Whistleblowing and Complaints Mechanisms by the Company define independent credible channels for complaints or whistleblowing, including whistleblower protection measures. - Fraud Reporting The Company requires internal audit departments to report to the Audit Committee and the Board of Directors on a quarterly basis.
+- Whistleblowing and complaint mechanisms of the Company by establish reliable and independent channels for complaints or whistleblowing, including protection measures for whistleblowers. - Fraud Reporting: The Company requires the Internal Audit Department to report to the Audit Committee and the Board of Directors on a quarterly basis.